karan/PlaySink/README.md

 ### Facebook Login

 To login using facebook you must go to the url http://localhost:8888/auth/facebook and it will ask you on your facebook profile to use just your email address.
 Once you hit accept it will redirect you to your dashboard.

+### Twitter Login

+To login using Twitter you must go to the url http://localhost:8888/auth/twitter and it will ask you to sign in or if you are logged in it will ask for permission to use.
+Once accespted it will take you to your dashboard.
+A porblem is that twitter doesn't give use acess to the email which I'm not sure if we need it or not.

 ### The server